 Transforming Britain's John Lewis could take five years, new boss warns

-The new chairman of British retailer John Lewis warned on Thursday it could take up to five years to revive the employee-owned group hit by sliding profits.
+The new chairman of British retailer John Lewis warned on Thursday it could take up to five years to revive the employee-owned group hit by sliding profits, and that she would have to shut more shops.
 Sharon White, former head of UK telecoms and media regulator Ofcom who succeeded Charlie Mayfield last month, launched a strategic review as the department stores and supermarkets group reported a 23% drop in annual profit, a third straight fall.

-The group also said it would pay its 80,000 workers, which it calls partners, a bonus of just 2% of salary - the lowest since 1953 when it did not pay a bonus.
+The group also said it would pay its 80,000 workers, which it calls partners, a bonus of just 2% of salary - the lowest since 1953 when it did not pay one.
 "We need to reverse our profit decline and return to growth," said White.

-Many British retail chains are going out of business or closing stores in the face of subdued consumer spending and a shift to online shopping.
-The department store sector has been particularly badly hit.
-BHS went bust in 2016; House of Fraser was bought out of administration in 2018 by Mike Ashley's Sports Direct, now called Frasers Group; and Debenhams went into administration last year and is now owned by its lenders.
+Many British retailers are going out of business or closing stores in the face of subdued consumer spending and a shift to online shopping.
+Department stores have been particularly badly hit - BHS went bust in 2016; House of Fraser was bought out of administration in 2018 by Mike Ashley's Sports Direct; Debenhams went into administration last year and is now owned by its lenders; and Beales collapsed in January.
 White's review will focus on how the group can strengthen its businesses and develop new services outside retail.

 It will look at "right sizing" its store estate - currently 50 John Lewis stores and 338 Waitrose branches - through a combination of new formats and new locations; repurposing and space reductions of existing stores; and closures.
-Three Waitrose stores will close later this year, it said - at Helensburgh in Scotland, Four Oaks in central England and Waterlooville in southern England.
+Three Waitrose stores have already been slated for closure this year, it said - at Helensburgh in Scotland, Four Oaks in central England and Waterlooville in southern England.

-SUSTAINABILITY White stressed at the outset of the review that the group would continue to be an employee-owned partnership and would retain its two brands - John Lewis and Waitrose.
-She said there would be a greater emphasis on sustainability.
+Investment this year would focus on Waitrose.com, ahead of the ending of the group's relationship with online grocer Ocado in September, John Lewis online and the home offering to make it more contemporary.
+There will also be a greater emphasis on sustainability.
+'NOT UP FOR DEBATE'

-She plans to provide an update on the review when John Lewis publishes first half results in September.
-Last October, Mayfield announced a new structure for the partnership, bringing the department stores and Waitrose together as one business, run by an eight-member executive team.
+“What is not up for debate however is our employee-ownership model or the sale of either of our two brands,” White told reporters.
+She added, however, that the department stores chain's Never Knowingly Undersold pledge could be "modernised".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)